ctu-mrs/ctu-mrs.github.io/docs/01_introduction/uav_ros_interface.md

 ---
 layout: default
-title: Buttons
+title: UAV ROS interface
 parent: Introduction
 ---

-# Commanding the drone
+# UAV - ROS interface

 The UAV can be interacted with mainly through the following **managers**.